AK7iwi/ft_irc/README.md

 ## Overview

 ft_irc is a custom Internet Relay Chat (IRC) server.
 It is designed to handle multiple client connections and facilitate real-time communication over the IRC protocol.
-The server is compatible with popular IRC clients like irssi, allowing users to interact with the server through a familiar interface.
+It adheres to the IRC protocol specifications, making it compatible with common IRC clients like irssi, allowing users to interact with the server through a familiar interface.

+## Usage

+## How does it work?

 The ft_irc project consists of the following main components: